 Further, the design features of shame, like the design features of pride, can be understood in the light of the corresponding hypothesized functions.
 For instance, when information signals that others might learn about actions taken by the self that benefit the self but harm others, shame can terminate the execution of those actions (Fehr & Gächter, 2000; de Hooge, Breugelmans, & Zeelenberg, 2008).
 Further, when people feel shame, they hide and suppress incriminating evidence (Leach & Cidam, 2015; de Hooge, Zeelenberg, & Breugelmans, 2010; Sznycer, Schniter, Tooby, & Cosmides, 2015).
 Shame has a prototypical full-body display, the antithesis of the pride display, which conveys submission or appeasement vis-à-vis the devaluing audience (Fessler, 1999; Weisfeld & Dillon, 2012; Tracy & Matsumoto, 2008).
-This voluntary conveyance of acceptance of reduced valuation from others can be understood as “making the best of a bad job”, as evidence indicates that audiences have more negative evaluative reactions when, for instance, a wrongdoer does not produce a shame display (Keltner et al., 1997).
+This voluntary conveyance of acceptance of reduced valuation from others can be understood as “making the best of a bad situation”, as evidence indicates that audiences have more negative evaluative reactions when, for instance, a wrongdoer does not produce a shame display (Keltner et al., 1997).

 Although pride and shame have been studied extensively, dissecting these emotions from the standpoint of their hypothesized target domain—the evolved social-evaluative psychology of audiences—is comparatively infrequent.
 This is unfortunate, because over evolutionary time the evaluative psychology of audiences dictated (i) the courses of action an individual was to adopt if others were to value her, and (ii) the information-processing structure of the pride and shame systems tasked with gaining valuation and avoiding devaluation.
-Thus, the evaluative psychology of audiences is a key benchmark when mapping the cognitive architecture of pride and shame.
+Thus, the evaluative psychology of audiences is key to mapping the cognitive architecture of pride and shame.
 Indeed, recent reports have demonstrated close quantitative correspondences between the activation of pride and shame on the one hand and the direction and magnitude of audience’s social evaluations on the other hand.

 Prior evidence that pride and shame may track the valuations of audiences